Unionism in Ireland: The Irish party challenge at Westminster and the Land War

 Up to, and through, the Great Famine of the 1840s, successive governments, Whig and Tory, had refused political responsibility for agrarian conditions in Ireland.
 The issues of a low-level tenant-landlord war came to Westminster in 1852 when the all-Ireland Tenant Right League helped return 48 MPs to Westminster where they sat as the Independent Irish Party.
 What the Young Irelander Gavan Duffy called the League of North and South soon fell apart.
-In the South the Church approved the Catholic MPs breaking their pledge of independent opposition and accepting government positions.
-In the North, the Protestant tenant righters, William Sharman Crawford and James MacKnight had their election meetings broken up by Orangemen.
+In the south the Church approved the Catholic MPs breaking their pledge of independent opposition and accepting government positions.
+In the north, the Protestant tenant-righters, William Sharman Crawford and James MacKnight had their election meetings broken up by Orangemen.

-For unionism the more momentous challenge lay in the wake of the 1867 Reform Act.
+For unionism the more momentous challenge lay in the wake of the Reform Act 1867.
 In England and Wales it produced an electorate that no longer identified instinctively with the conservative interest in Ireland and was more open to the "home-rule" compromise that nationalists now presented.
 Ireland would remain within the United Kingdom but with a parliament in Dublin exercising powers devolved from Westminster.
-Meanwhile, in Ireland, a combination the secret ballot and increased representation for the towns, reduced the electoral influence of land owners and their agents, and contributed to the triumph, in 1874, of the Home Rule League.
+Meanwhile, in Ireland, a combination of the secret ballot and increased representation for the towns, reduced the electoral influence of land owners and their agents, and contributed to the triumph, in 1874, of the Home Rule League.
 Fifty-nine members were returned to Westminster where they sat as the Irish Parliamentary Party (IPP).

-In his first ministry (1868-1874), the Liberal premier William Ewart Gladstone had attempted conciliation.
+In his first ministry (1868–1874), the Liberal premier William Ewart Gladstone had attempted conciliation.
 In 1869, he disestablished the Church of Ireland, and in 1870 introduced the Landlord and Tenant (Ireland) Act.
 In both measures conservative jurists identified threats to the integrity of the union.
-The establishment of the Anglican communion had been explicitly guaranteed by the Act of Union (the Ulster Protestant Defence Association claimed breach of contract); and provisions for tenant compensation and purchase, weak as they were, created a separate agrarian regime for Ireland at odds with the prevailing English conception of property rights.
+Disestablishment reneged on the promise of "one Protestant Episcopal Church" for both Britain and Ireland under Article V of the Act of Union (the Ulster Protestant Defence Association claimed breach of contract), and weak as they were, provisions for tenant compensation and purchase created a separate agrarian regime for Ireland at odds with the prevailing English conception of property rights.